decisioncoin/decisioncoin.github.io/protocol.md

 ## How we make money

-- Need to understand market norms?

-* Take a fee (10%?) oon each transaction

-* Filecoin(random reddit comment): Filecoin is a protocol, it doesn't "make money" any more than the Bitcoin protocol can make money.
+* Filecoin: Filecoin is a protocol, it doesn't "make money" any more than the Bitcoin protocol can make money.
 Filecoin is being built by Protocol Labs (a business), who makes money by holding Filecoin amongst other endeavors.
 * How do VCs intend to exit?
 * Ethereum:

-## Launch something fast
-We can stand out from the bullshit in the token universe by quickly launching at least one commercial proof-of-concept.

-Define high-potential domains and prioritize

-- Peer-to-peer lending provides data set & clear economics

-### Initial coin offering
-Initial coin offerings present an attractive way to finance the development of the company and have attracted signficant attention.
+- Need to understand market norms?
+* Take a fee (10%?) oon each transaction

 ### Key Questions:
-* Best practices re: accreditation / securities reg.
 * How to allocate coins
 * How to stage fundraising (Pre-sale, public) How much of total to make available?
 * What is required to successfully raise at each stage?